mjkelly/useapassphrase/passphrase_advocate.md

 For extra security, this page is designed to run entirely offline: <a href="/generate_passphrase.html" download>save</a> this page to your hard drive, disconnect from the internet, and open it in a browser.
 This way you can assure that the passwords are not being transmitted anywhere.

 And for the truly paranoid, I recommend something called [diceware](http://world.std.com/~reinhold/diceware.html), which is a completely offline, non-computer based method of creating passphrases.
 It involves six dice, and a printed wordlist.
 The author also recommends you close your blinds while doing it.

+## Why did you fork Use A Passphrase?

+1. The project appears to be unmaintained at the moment.
+The last update was in 2019, and there are a handful of open issues.
+2. I think passphrases using a larger word list are more convenient, because you get more entropy packed into fewer words.
+This site allows me to use a larger word list.
+This site uses a word list of about 44,000 words instead of the about 7.5k words in the commonly-used EFF long wordlist, used by Use A Passphrase.

+I'm very grateful to Mike Hearn for making Use A Passphrase and I've recommended it to my friends!

 ## Thanks for reading, and stay secure!